azure-contrib/AzureDataEaseOfUse/README.md

 Most all functionality is "extended", not created (batches are the exception).
 This way you don't lose much of the bare metal control.
 Just gain simplicity.

-Crud ops are tested against live Azure.
-Batch and search ops still need vetting.
+Crud ops, batch, and search are tested against live Azure.
+Batch and search still need vetting.

 MIT Licensed.
 As with any code, use in your own good judgment and have fun :-)